 I got the idea of this glaze from Shirley, but she likes A LOT of glaze, so i used the proportions from another glaze recipe I have used on a chocolate bundt cake.
 It chills well.

-1 cup semisweet chocolate chips (that’s right, I used chocolate chips!)
+1 cup semisweet chocolate chips (that’s right, I used

 4 tablespoons butter